 2016 Elementary Grand Champion, CASAC Science Fair

 National Geographic Magazine provides the school with bowl materials.
 Grades 4 – 8 have a class bowl where two winners are selected.
-These 10 students then compete with one another to select the school champion.
-If the school champion scores well on a written exam, he/she may represent the school in Harrisburg at the state bowl.
+These 10 students then compete with one another to determine the school champion.
+If the champion scores well on a written exam, he/she may represent the school in Harrisburg at the state bowl.

 The Mid-Atlantic Christian Schools Association (MACSA) sponsors a regional spelling bee each year.
 Our school spelling bee is held in February and the top two spellers in 5th & 6th grades (combined) and the top two spellers in 7th & 8th grades (combined) represent us at the regional bee.